iltommi/qdb-documentation/source/api/c.rst

 Batch operations
 -----------------

 Batch operations can greatly increase performance when it is necessary to run many small operations.
-Using properly the batch operations requires initializing, running and freeing and array of operations.
+Using batch operations requires initializing, running and freeing an array of operations.

 The :c:func:`qdb_init_operations` ensures that the operations are properly reset before setting any value::